 1. Prepare for Driving on the Left

-One of the major questions many visitors to this island nation have is whether driving in Cyprus is done on the left or right side of the road.
-Brits & Aussies can rejoice as this is one of the few countries in the world where they drive on the left!
+Brits & Aussies can rejoice as this is one of the few countries in the world where they drive on the left hand side of the road.

 Other things to note including making sure to give way to the right when entering a roundabout and turning into the correct lane when making a turn.